LaunchCode-Education-Archived/skills-front-end/assignments/pyramid-slide/README.md

 ## Setup

+1. Make sure you are logged into Github.
-1. Make a [new repository on Github][new-repo].
+2. Make a [new repository on Github][new-repo].
 Give it the name `"pyramid-slide"`.
-2. Clone your repository down onto your computer.
+3. Clone your repository down onto your computer.

-> *NOTE*: If you need more guidance on this process, see steps 1 and 2 from the [Getting Started][getting-started] Assignment from the Unit 2 Python course.

 ## Notes and Tips